 At this time of the year with colds and flu germs abounding we are encouraging the children to remember to blow their nose, cough and sneeze with care and to wash hands thoroughly.
 If children are unwell please let them have a rest day at home.
-Please phone or email absentees through to the ELC.
+Please phone or email absentees through to the Early Learning Centre.
 If ELC staff need to administer any MEDICATION it must be in the original container, with the pharmacy label clearly showing the doctors recommended dosage.
 Parents also need to sign a form in advance of staff adminstering medication.
 Please remember that for all children’s safety medications must be given to staff on arrival, not stay in a child’s school bag.
 We are also grateful for donations of tissues to cope with this winter season!

 Donations of kitchen sponges is also a great help.
 We colour code our sponges for health and safety.